 During the pandemic, Roy created 550 protective masks for his fellow staff members and residents at Bon Air, as well as for some local hospitals and other community members in need.
 In addition to Bon Air staff, he has donated masks to hospitals, several assisted living facilities, and to senior citizens in his hometown where he grew up.

 Roy has been honored and has received a plethora of accomplishments as in 2008, being the first African American male to be featured as a quilter in the National Quilting Association magazine, REB Teaching Excellence Award, acknowledgment from Sen. Mark Warner, publication in numerous magazines as well as several exhibits.
 Roy has also been a special guest with Governor Terry McAuliffe at his 2016 State of The Commonwealth speech.
-He was a guest speak for the African American Quilt Guild in Flint, Michigan two consecutive years.
+He was a guest speaker for the African American Quilt Guild in Flint, Michigan two consecutive years.
 On his second visit, he had a quilt that lit up in lights.
 He created a quilt for Livingstone College, his alma mater, depicting all the presidents of the college.

 The juveniles he works with created a special quilt for Virginia commemorating the governors of Virginia and presented the quilt to Governor Terry and Dorothy McAuliffe at the Governor Mansion in Richmond Virginia in December 2015.
 The young men in the quilting program traveled to Winston Salem, NC 2019 to display their skills and talent.
 It was the first time for many of them to have ever been out of the state of Virginia.

 The young men’s quilts have been displayed in the Mid Atlantic Quilt Festival in Hampton Virginia for 6 consecutive years.
 The young men have also had the pleasure of participating in the shows.
 He has taken his juvenile class on trips to exhibitions to display their quilts and for some of the young men, it was the first time they had ever worn a suit, tie, and dress shoes.
 Roy furnishes clothing for all the young men in the program at his own expense.
 They have been in the Mid-Atlantic Quilt Festival, which is one of the largest quilt shows, having over 40,000 people come over a four-day period.
-The boys actually go to the show at the Hampton Coliseum with their work and had traveled to Roanoke to present a show at the Harrison Museum as well.
+The young men actually go to the show at the Hampton Coliseum with their work and had traveled to Roanoke to present a show at the Harrison Museum as well.

 “I would hate for the first time that these young men wears a suit is when he is lying in his coffin,” Roy stated as the reason for him purchasing the items.